-- b.
-The ability for a remote attendee with an invitation to access the meeting using a supported web browser (Firefox, Edge, Chrome.) without having to download the software app.
-The functionality is almost identical to the desktop application, but it also has an additional microphone mute button. - 5.
-Twenty-two (22) Elected Members attended an initial test meeting that was held on 23 January 2023 to ensure that they were able to attend meetings remotely using the new software. - 6.
+- 5. Twenty-two (22) Elected Members attended an initial test meeting that was held on 23 January 2023 to ensure that they were able to attend meetings remotely using the new software. - 6.
 The browser version of the app has been used for several meetings including CPAC, Planning, Environmental Scrutiny Committee and Council.
 Remote attendees have been using the browser version of the software which appears to be working well. - 7.
 Further training sessions will be needed to ensure that all Elected Member and Officers are familiar with the use of the new software. - 8.
 Additional work is needed by the Democratic Services Team to: - a.
 Develop the use of the chat and screen sharing functions - b.
 Adapt the conferencing system functionality for ease of use by the operator - c.
 Determine how the Teams functionality that is available will integrate with the conferencing system. - d.
 Implement additional software upgrades which will include the use of a lobby function and an improved upgrading process on the Council's network.